Legacy Trail (Florida): Historic elements

 The Legacy Trail references its past as the area's railroad corridor.
 The trail's milepost numbers (numbered 885–902) correspond to the railroad's original mile numbering.
 Original trestle bridge crossings remain at South Creek (near Oscar Scherer State Park), Phillippi Creek, and a creek near Beneva Road.
 Information plaques are placed along the trail detailing the history of the railroad corridor.
 Roadway crossings on the original segment include decorative railroad crossing signals with crossbucks reading Sarasota Rail Trail.

 North Port Connector

 A separate trail connects the Legacy Trail to North Port in southern Sarasota County.
 The North Port Connector runs for 5.5 miles and begins at Price Boulevard in North Port.
-It heads north through Deer Prairie Creek Preserve before turning west and paralleling Interstate 75 for over almost four miles.
-The North Port Connector ends at Forbes Trail and from here, trail users use surface streets and roads (South Moon Drive, Border Road, Edmondson Road, and Florence Street) to access the main Legacy Trail.
+It heads north through Deer Prairie Creek Preserve before turning west and paralleling Interstate 75 for over almost 4 miles.
+The North Port Connector ends at Forbes Trail, and trail users can use surface streets and roads (South Moon Drive, Border Road, Edmondson Road, and Florence Street) to access the main Legacy Trail.
 Florence Street connects to the main Legacy Trail at Nokomis Riverview Park.